 Life in the French Foreign Legion has always made for a good yarn, but what’s fact and what’s fiction has been hard to differentiate over the years – but it’s that very mystique that has served as the Legion’s best recruiter.
 Those looking for relevant first-hand information on what to expect, should they decide the French Foreign Legion’s basic no-frills military life is for them, will be frustrated and could end up making a costly, ill-informed decision.

 Joining the French Foreign Legion was always a quest.
-To join the French Foreign Legion (FFL) and to fulfill their enlistment standards, the first thing to do is to show up at one of the recruiting centers across France.
-To become a member of this elite unit, and to earn the right to wear kepi blanc and to be called legionnaire you need to have a strong motive.
+To join the French Foreign Legion (FFL) and fulfill their enlistment standards, the first thing to do is to show up at one of the recruiting centers across France.
+To become a member of this elite unit and to earn the right to wear kepi blanc and be called legionnaire, you need to have a strong motive.
 Besides all things, you need a strong will to endure what awaits you when you come there.

-The pre-selection is usually done in the recruiting offices across France while the main part of the selection process is carried out in the town of Aubagne near Marseille.
+The pre-selection is usually done in the recruiting offices across France, while the main part of the selection process is carried out in Aubagne near Marseille.
 That is the place where potential candidates for the French Foreign Legion undergo various psychological and physical tests, medical testing, and sports tests (Luc-Leger “navette”).
 Life in the French Foreign Legion is about to begin.